k21971/EvilHack/doc/evilhack-changelog.md

 - Reduce honey badger spawn rate on beehive levels
 - Fix: drop a grabber's hold when it is moved out of the hero's reach
 - Fix: off-hand artifact extrinsics lost after a returning thrown weapon
+- Grant skeletal dragons immunity to their own breath element